Bulgan (city): Sights

 A former military point in the south of Bulgan, which was founded in 1921, was transformed into a museum.
 One of its buildings, which was used as a shop before 1921, dates from 1668.

-There is another sightworthy museum in the center of town.
+There is the Museum of Bulgan Province.
 Its most interesting part is a display on Mongolia's first man in space, J. Gurragchaa, who was born in Bulgan Aimag in 1947.

 The mausoleum of Khatanbaatar Magsarjav, a national hero who liberated the Mongolian town of Khovd from the Chinese in 1912, can be seen on a hill in the southwest of Bulgan.

 Dashchoinkhorlon Khiid is a monastery rebuilt in 1992.
 The former monastery, Bangiin Khuree which had been inhabited by about 1000 monks, was destroyed by order of Khorloogiin Choibalsan in 1937.

 Nature Reserve

 Uran Togoo Tulga Nature Reserve (1600 hectare), about 60 km west of Bulgan, is famous for its extinct volcanoes, e.g. Uran Uul.